Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

-The best kitten food will focus on the protein and fat content.
-Dry kitten food should contain about 35% protein and anywhere from 12%-24% fat.
-Canned food will have slightly different percentages because it is diluted with water, but protein and fat should be predominant nutrients.
+The best kitten foods will focus on the protein and fat content.
+Dry kitten foods should contain about 35% protein and anywhere from 12%-24% fat.
+Canned kitten food will have slightly different percentages because it is diluted with water, but protein and fat should be predominant nutrients.

 When reading the label, you should be able to read (at the top) the meat source the protein comes from.
 Chicken, salmon, duck, rabbit – there are all types of options.
 But as cats are carnivores, and as your kitten will need extra protein to provide her energy, the protein meat source should be the first ingredient.